Nipunika-98/smart-parking-system/README.md

 3. Smart Parking Simulation / Hardware Layer
    - Represents real device-level parking slot states and sends data to the backend.

-These components communicate using Firebase services, allowing real-time data synchronization across the application and dashboard.
+These components communicate through Firebase services, enabling real-time data synchronisation across the application and dashboard.

 ## Installation and Setup